sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_programming.md

 http://www.cmake.org/

-### how to decide between static and dynamic libraries
+### How to decide between static and dynamic libraries

 With static libraries, programs will be bigger and harder to upgrade.
 But they will be easier to deploy.